-In addition, schools may earn challenge points when they "exceed the bar" for participation levels in world languages and fine arts courses.
+In addition, schools may earn challenge points when they "exceed the bar" for participation levels in advanced classes, world languages, fine arts, and career awareness.
 Schools in which teachers use data for planning individualized instruction and those with STEM certification may earn extra points as well.
 Innovative practices with demonstrated achievement gains as well as interventions that result in a positive school climate also may earn challenge points.